Tschichen/MAGNETO/README.md

 ## Options

+Note: Clique option only available for BK.
+Unconnected directed graphs can only be assessed via BK algorithm.
+Input graphs must be all directed or undirected.

 option| explanation
 ------------ | -------------
 --graphgen | starts built in tool, that builds (multiple) randomly created graphs.
 Graph properties like node count, edge probability or random labels need to be customized.